ibm-bluemix-push-notifications/Retail-Customer-Feedback-Scenario/README.md

     ```

- 5. In the above created add messages for each emotions - `Fear, Sadness, andDisgust, Anger and Joy` (Watson Tone Analyzer outputs).
+ 5. To the updated new design document, add messages for each emotions - `Fear, Sadness, andDisgust, Anger and Joy` (Watson Tone Analyzer outputs).
 For example,

 	```
 	{